matter-labs/vise/CONTRIBUTING.md

 ## Resources

-We aim to make it as easy as possible to contribute to the mission.
+We aim to make it as easy as possible to contribute.
 This is still WIP, and we're happy for contributions and suggestions here too.
 Some resources to help:

 1. Developer docs can be found in [repo's readme](README.md)